zoltanctoth/bigdata-training/assignment.md

 Finishing up
 ----------
-1. Please go to the AWS Management Console and make sure that I will be able access the files you uploaded (Select the files in the S3 browser and press *Actions* -> *Make Public*)
+1. Please go to the AWS Management Console and make sure that I will be able access the files you uploaded (Select the files in the S3 browser and press *Actions* -> *Make Public*).
+Please apply this also to your bucket, not only the files.
 2. Send me an email to *zoltanctoth@gmail.com* that you are done.